zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#gridConstructor"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#gridConstructor"}

 The `fetch()` command has not yet been issued on the `QueryCache`.
 When the command is issued, the view's `items` array will be observably updated, which populates the grid with the results.
 This occurs by calling the  `fetch()` method on the blade's `onInputsSet()`, which returns the promise shown in the following example.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#onInputsSet"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/MasterViewModels.ts", "section": "data#onInputsSet"}

 This will populate the `QueryCache` with items from the server and display them in the grid.